adamdecaf/docs/docs/fed/index.md

 ## FED data files

-The data files included with the Docker image (and in the Fed repository) are outdated.
+The data files included with the Docker image (and in the Fed repository) are **outdated**.
 This is due to the licensing on the files which prevents us from distributing them.

 Moov Fed can read the data files from anywhere on the filesystem.
 This allows you to mount the files and set `FEDACH_DATA_PATH` / `FEDWIRE_DATA_PATH` environmental variables.
+Both official formats from the Federal Reserve (plaintext and JSON) are supported.

 ## Connecting to Moov FED
 The Moov FED service will be running on port 8086 (with an admin port on 9096).